[Skip to Navigation] | [Skip to Content]

 We built our childhoods in those pages.
 We climbed the beanstalk and tasted the porridge.
 We got lost in Hundred-Acre Woods and floated on nothing but faerie dust and happy thoughts.
 Here, a hobbit butters bread.
 There, a mole and a water vole take a trip on a rowboat.
 When we grew up, we never expected to find homes of storybook character nestled in our own backcountry, yet here they are.
-With turrets and follies and islands and eiderdowns, the storybook homes featured on Unique Homestays' portfolio welcome you not just to walk through their front doors — but to fall down the rabbit hole to a life of fairytale proportions.
+This World Book Day, we invite you to meet the storybook homes.
+With their turrets and follies, islands and eiderdowns, these real-life residences welcome you through their front doors — and down the rabbit hole to a life of fairytale proportions.

 Peter Pan